peerdevicenet/sample_Connector_wifi_aidl/README.md

 Connector_wifi_aidl
 ===================

 This sample connector using Router's ConnectionService aidl api to discover and connect to peer devices.
+It communicates thru external wifi router or WifiDirect network setup among a group of WifiDirect enabled devices.

 It doesn't embed router directly, instead invokes an external router's APIs embedded in another app such as Connector_wifi_intent.